oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.html.md

 When you export or import a virtual machine or template, properties including basic details such as the name and description, resource allocation, and high availability settings of that virtual machine or template are preserved.
 Specific user roles and permissions, however, are not preserved during the export process.
 If certain user roles and permissions are required to access the virtual machine or template, they will need to be set again after the virtual machine or template is imported.

 You can also use the V2V feature to import virtual machines from other virtualization providers, such as Xen or VMware, or import Windows virtual machines.
 V2V converts virtual machines so that they can be hosted by oVirt.
-For more information on installing and using V2V, see [Converting Virtual Machines from Other Hypervisors to KVM with virt-v2v](https://access.redhat.com/articles/1351473).

 **Important:** Virtual machines must be shut down before being exported or imported.